resbazSQL/lc-webscraping/_episodes/02-dom.md

 # The Document Object Model

-This lesson cannot really teach HTML and javascript from scratch.
-However, we need to make sure we review some things about html.
-For a good discussion on the Document object model, see this <a href="https://www.w3schools.com/Js/js_htmldom.asp">W3Schools tutorial</a>.
+This lesson cannot really teach HTML and Javascript from scratch.
+However, we need to make sure we review some things about HTML.
+For a good discussion on the Document Object Model, see this <a href="https://www.w3schools.com/Js/js_htmldom.asp">W3Schools tutorial</a>.

 The <a href="https://www.w3.org/DOM/">W3C defines</a> the DOM as:

 > The Document Object Model is a platform- and language-neutral interface that will allow programs and scripts to dynamically access and update the content, structure and style of documents.
 The document can be further processed and the results of that processing can be incorporated back into the presented page.

-This idea of a living software "object" being an html "page" is what allows us to have our dynamic and interactive web today.
+This idea of a living software "object" being an HTML "page" is what allows us to have our dynamic and interactive web today.

-Every html page that we scrape is a container of containers which contain... containers and eventually text.
-We can, using an xpath expression, address any container or any pattern of containers.
+Every HTML page that we scrape is a container of containers which contain... containers and eventually text.
+We can, using an XPath expression, address any container or any pattern of containers.
 Before we continue, let us explore editing a page's DOM.

 ## Playing with the DOM